ungoldman/tinystore/README.md

 var store = new TinyStore('memories')
 ```

-Optionally, an alternative storage mechanism can be specified. localStorage, sessionStorage, and plain objects are supported.
-Default is localStorage.
+Optionally, an alternative storage mechanism can be specified. localStorage, sessionStorage, objects, and functions are supported (default is localStorage).

 ```js
 var localStore = new TinyStore('local', localStorage)